Winter Weather Alert for Monday, February 23, 2026

 The Doctorate of Occupational Therapy (OTD) is an entry-level professional doctorate designed to prepare students to enter the field of occupational therapy at the doctoral level.
 Students with a bachelor’s degree, or higher, in a field other than occupational therapy and who are in the process of completing, or have successfully completed, the prerequisite courses are eligible to apply.

-The OTD program is designed to prepare occupational therapists with in-depth knowledge of one or more of the following: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education, and theory development.
+The OTD program is designed to prepare occupational therapists with in-depth knowledge of one or more of the following: clinical skills, research skills, administration, program development and evaluation, policy development, advocacy, education, and leadership.
 Our graduates may engage in collaborative research and practice as direct care providers, consultants, educators, managers, leaders, researchers, and advocates for the profession and the consumer.
-The OTD program is completed in three years and consists of 118 graduate credits of coursework to develop professional knowledge and competencies.
+The OTD program is completed in three years and consists of 107 graduate credits of coursework to develop professional knowledge and competencies.

 Dariana (Dari) is an occupational therapy student completing her third year at Thomas Jefferson University (Class of 2025).
 She is Latina and was born on the border of Texas and Mexico, so she grew up being bilingual and experienced both cultures present in her life.
 Dariana is interested in creating opportunities for individuals from diverse backgrounds and believes it is important to expose this population to the wonderful qualities of occupational therapy.

-Hear from Dariana about her father about her professional and personal growth during her experience at the Jefferson OTD Program!
+Hear from Dariana and her father about her professional and personal growth during her experience in the Jefferson OTD Program.

 The OTD program consists of three years of training: